WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta6/index.md

 ### Meadow.Core

+We're continuing to standardize and improve our API surface.
+And this release includes several improvements.
+We've also added support for the Meadow Core Compute module which gave us an opportunity to review and rethink, and standardize some of our existing APIs.

+#### Battery Info

+We're continuing progress on the power APIs.
+This release we've added a new `BatteryInfo` class to Meadow.Contracts.

+#### Async Network APIs

+We've modernized some of our WiFi and network APIs by replacing blocking calls with `async` methods. `Device.WiFiAdapter.Scan()` is now awaitable.

+#### Unitization

+The release continues to update APIs to use unitized values instead of ints/floats/doubles.
+The I2C APIs now take a `Meadow.Units.Frequency` to set bus speed.

+There are also several APIs that have been updated to take a `TimeSpan` to represent a delay or duration.

+#### Improved peripheral interfaces

+This release cleans up several interfaces in Meadow Contracts and adds a few new ones.

+* `ILed`, `IPwmLed` and `IButton` all have updates and add a few missing key properties
+* We've added an `ICamera` interface for camera peripherals
+* Analog joysticks - we replaced `JoystickPosition` with  `AnalogJoyStickPosition` and replace `IJoystickSensor` with `IAnalogJoystick`
+* Digital joysticks - added a new `IDigitalJoystick` interface to represent 4 or 8 way digital joysticks
+* Analog triggers - added a new `IAnalogTrigger` interface for analog triggers common on game console controllers

+This release includes several interface additions and improvements in Meadow.Core.Contracts

 #### Removal of Deprecated Methods and Properties
 Many calls that were deprecated with an error in previous releases have been removed.
 These were largely in the SPI and I2C bus implementations.